wso2/docs-ei/en/micro-integrator/docs/develop/integration-development-kickstart.md

 Once you have downloaded and set up the Micro Integrator locally, follow the steps given below.

-1.  **Export the artifacts as a deployable CAR file**: Right-click `HealthcareConfigProjectProjectCompositeApplication` in WSO2 Integration Studio and select **Export Composite Application Project**.
+1.  **Export the artifacts as a deployable CAR file**: Right-click `HealthcareCompositeExporter` in WSO2 Integration Studio and select **Export Composite Application Project**.

 2.  **Deploy the Healthcare service**: Copy the exported CAR file of the Healthcare service to the `MI_HOME/repository/deployment/server/carbonapps` directory.